The perfect bread alternative that is cheap, quick and easy.

 - The real trick is to not overcook the bread, when doing the knife test it shouldn’t come out totally clean, you want a bit of moisture.

-- Place on cooling rack, can be consumed after a few minutes.
+- Place on cooling rack, can be consumed after a few minutes, but for best results refrigerate overnight.

 - Refrigerate and best used within three days.